9.4. Class Development

 "Lego dimensions" by Cmglee - Own work.
 Licensed under CC BY-SA 3.0 via Wikimedia Commons.

 An abstract representation of an object as a rectangle.
-The illustration represents the hidden data as another rectangle inside the object without outside access.
+The illustration depicts the hidden data as another rectangle within the object, with no external access.
 The illustration represents functions as two connected rectangles.
-It depicts the function's body as a rectangle drawn with a solid border, suggesting that the contents are inaccessible outside the object.
+It depicts the function's body as a rectangular box with a solid border, suggesting that its contents are inaccessible outside the object.
 It depicts the function header or signature as a rectangle drawn with a dashed border protruding from the object, suggesting its exposure to other parts of the program.

 An abstract representation of an object's public interface.
 Objects "hide" their data and the bodies of their functions from other parts of the program.
 However, they expose their function signatures (header) to the full program.
 The exposed signatures form the object's public interface.